Vijay252002/BankTransactionHTML/README.md

 # Bank transaction - Frontend

 # Conclusion
-This frontend documentation provides a comprehensive overview of the user interface components, layouts, functionalities, and interactions of the Payroll System frontend.
+This frontend documentation provides a comprehensive overview of the user interface components, layouts, functionalities, and interactions of the Bank transaction frontend.
 It serves as a guide for developers, designers, and stakeholders involved in the frontend development process.